samaykandlur/Data-Structures-1/Concept/Queue.md

 #### IsEmpty and IsFull
 This part is the easiest (2marks ez)

-To check if the queue is empty, you just check if the front is still equal to `-1` (initial state), if it is, the queue is empty
-Else if the queue has reached `MAX - 1`, that means the queue has reached full capacity.
+To check if the queue is empty, you check if the front is still equal to `-1` (initial state); if it is, the queue is empty Else if the queue has reached `MAX - 1`, that means the queue has reached full capacity.

 You may ask why `MAX - 1`: it cuz because your queue starts with an element in position `0`